 This is especially a concern if you are like many people and use the carbohydrate allotment for other less nutritious food options.

-Besides the fiber in vegetables that we need to keep things moving, the sodium, magnesium, and potassium are important electrolytes that help manage some of the symptoms of the keto flu.
+Besides the fiber in vegetables that we need to keep things moving, sodium, magnesium, and potassium are important electrolytes that help manage some of the symptoms of the keto flu.

 Keto flu is a set of passing symptoms that occur when your body starts to adapt to burning fat for fuel.
 As your body uses up its glycogen stores, water and electrolytes are flushed from the body.

 These electrolyte changes may lead to headaches, dizziness, and other flu-like symptoms.
 Read more about the keto flu in my post on Bone Broth Rocks Keto Flu.

 There are also other important vitamins and minerals that we take in when we eat vegetables such as B vitamins, Calcium, vitamins A, E, and K among others.